bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Yes.
 It's only been taken one time.
-Now Sending to such an address was always okay, of course, and is still okay, and that was never a problem.
+Sending to such an address was always okay, of course, and is still okay, and that was never a problem.
 It's a taken from that address that since Taproot is active, you cannot do that anymore.
 But before Taproot was active, you could just take that money.

 Sjors Provoost: 00:06:15

 That's right.
-Okay.
 And so this presents an opportunity to look at the Bitcoin Core source code, which currently just says, wait, when you see the blockchain for the first time, you think the whole thing, you look at the signaling, and then after a while, you've seen that the speedy trial activated, and now you're going to apply the new rules to the new blocks.
 What you can do instead is say, don't worry about the signaling, just apply the taproot rules from the Genesis block onwards, pretend that taproot has always existed with one exception.
 And that exception would be hard-coded in the source code, saying, well, Zaproot is always active except for this specific block.